hdzajac/qualitative-canvas/README.md

     - Click an edge to remove that connection.
 - Inspect details
   - Open a card (↗ icon) to see/edit titles; side panel shows related items and document names.
+ - Delete VTT text blocks quickly
+   - Hover a VTT line to reveal a trash button; click to delete.
+   - Undo immediately via the toast action or Cmd/Ctrl+Z.

 ## Shortcuts & gestures
 - V: Select tool